UP | HOME

 4. Restructuring urban planning to be more walkable and less reliant on to cars would help, but this would take decades, at which point, cars would be both electric-powered and self-driving.

 5. Educating people about economics.
-Although Georgism may not be intuitive, we can still try to recruit people who wade great influence to help promote it, like educational Youtube channels that have millions of subscribers.
+Although Georgism may not be intuitive, we can still try to recruit people who wade great influence to help promote it, like educational YouTube channels that have millions of subscribers.
 The YIMBY movement is crucial for making Georgism a reality.

 7. Understanding Why It’s So Difficult To Change People’s Minds.
 In order to change other people’s minds, we have to first understand epistemology, belief networks, social dynamics, and much more.
 Related Reading: A Brief Taxonomy of Online Anti-Georgism.